Khatri-Lab/SUBSPACE/README.md

 •	tpm_normalization.R: Template used for tpm normalization of count data (this is upstream of datasets provided and is provided for reference only)

 •	genescore_calc_template.R: The template used to calculate signature scores.
 Note for public genesets, did not have genes needed for davenport and cano-gamez SRS scores (this is upstream of score_tables and utilizes genes tables)

+•	figures - code used to generate each figure